-You can also call 614-645-8276 for your free copy of "Tips to Reduce Exposure to Lead in Water."
-This information can also be found online at www.columbus.gov/LeadinWater/ in the Common Water Quality Concerns feature, "Lead in Drinking Water."
+You can also call 614-645-8276 for your free copy of "Tips to Help Reduce Exposure to Lead in Your Water."
+This information can also be found online at www.columbus.gov/LeadinWater/.
+Our lead program is being used to meet a portion of the notification requirements of OAC Rule 3745-83-02.